hamzaj17/EchoMind/README.md

 ✅ AI-powered intent and entity extraction.

+✅ Tasks, Reminders, Notes can be added manually and through speech recognition.

 ✅ Structured storage of tasks, reminders, and notes.

 ✅ Clean microservices architecture (FastAPI + Node.js + Neon).